4th Renfrewshire Rifle Volunteers F.C.: History

 The 4th R.R.V. was formed in 1874, in the vanguard of other Volunteer regimental sides.
 It was playing matches against external sides at least by the 1875–76 season, by which time it was running two XIs.

 The club entered the Scottish Cup for the first time in 1876–77.
-The club was drawn to play West End F.C. in Cowlairs and lost to two first-half goals, "play on both sides being very fast and good".
+The club was drawn to play West End in Cowlairs and lost to two first-half goals, "play on both sides being very fast and good".

-The Volunteers entered a second time in 1877–78, losing 1–0 to Telegraphists F.C. in the first round.
+The Volunteers entered a second time in 1877–78, losing 1–0 to Telegraphists in the first round.

-The club entered in the following two years, but scratched before its first round ties, and the entry to the Cup in 1879–80 is the final record for the club.
+The club entered in the following two years, but scratched before its first round ties, and the club was dissolved after being drawn to face Havelock in the first round of the 1879–80 Scottish Cup before the tie could take place.

 Colours

-The club wore blue shirts and white shorts.
+The club originally wore blue jerseys and knickers, with blue and white hose.
+In 1877 it changed the knickers to white.

 Grounds

-The club played on the Renfrew Road until 1877, and Shawholm Park afterwards.
+The club played on the Renfrew Road until 1876, and Shawholm Park afterwards.